abudaan/vega-multi-view/README.md

 This view specific configuration can be added to a spec (inlined), for this you can use the key `vmvConfig` (see [example #1](#example-1) below).
 You can also provide a configuration separately.
 It is also possible to use no view specific configuration at all: then the view will be rendered with the global settings.

-Both the global and the view specific configuration, as well as the Vega spec can be:
+Both the global and the view specific configuration, as well as the Vega spec can be created from a:
-* a javascript object (POJO)
+* javascript object (POJO)
-* a JSON string
+* JSON string
-* a uri of a JSON, BSON, CSON or YAML file.
+* uri of a JSON, BSON, CSON or YAML file.

 ### Types

-Below the mapping of the terms above to javascript types; these types are used in the upcoming API chapter:
+Below the mapping of the terms above to their javascript types; these types are used in the upcoming API chapter:

 - `spec`: `VegaSpecType`
 - `view`: `VegaViewType`